-Travel enthusiasts, tour groups, and family adventure seekers will find many different tour companies offering Grand Canyon vacations.
+Travel enthusiasts, tour groups, and family adventure seekers that want to vacation to Grand Canyon have a choice of many different tour companies.
 It’s possible to explore the Grand Canyon by bus, by helicopter, on horseback, or by river rafting through one of the world’s largest and most famous gorges.

-Arizona vacations in the Grand Canyon are very popular.
-In fact, the Grand Canyon is America’s most popular vacation destination and also one of the most visited tourist attractions in the entire world.
+An Arizona vacation to Grand Canyon is always very popular.
+In fact, Grand Canyon tours are some of America’s most popular by far.
+In fact, the Grand Canyon is one of the most visited tourist attractions in the entire world.

 Whether you witness the majestic views of the Grand Canyon’s North Rim from a helicopter tour or from one of the Grand Canyon lookouts, which are frequented on many of the Grand Canyon bus tours, you won’t be able to escape the incredible feeling of being just a very small part in the grander scheme of things.

-One can even find summer ATV tours of the Grand Canyon, plus horseback riding and hiking tours.
-Knowledgeable local tour guides operate these guided Grand Canyon vacations.
+One can even enjoy a summer ATV vacation to Grand Canyon, plus horseback riding and hiking tours.
+Knowledgeable local tour guides operate these guided Grand Canyon experiences.
 They possess a wealth of knowledge to help you understand the geology and history that has helped shaped the present day Grand Canyon.

-Horseback riding and hiking Grand Canyon vacations are the closest one can come to experiencing the old west as you explore the local Native American culture and their influence on the Grand Canyon.
+Horseback riding and hiking in the Grand Canyon are the closest one can come to experiencing the old west as you explore the local Native American culture and their influence on the Grand Canyon.

 Winter in the Grand Canyon